Artturi Ilmari Virtanen: Academics

 Virtanen began his studies at the University of Helsinki in chemistry 1913 earning his Master and in 1918 his PhD in organic chemistry.
 In 1919 he started to work in the laboratories of Valio, a large producer of dairy products and became director of the laboratory in 1920.
-Feeling not fully qualified and following his interest in botany and zoology led him to further scientific education and so he left Valio and studied at the ETH, the University of Münster and the University of Stockholm he studied physical chemistry, soil chemistry and microbiology.
+Feeling not fully qualified and following his interest in botany and zoology led him to further scientific education and so he left Valio and studied at the ETH, the University of Münster and the Stockholm University he studied physical chemistry, soil chemistry and microbiology.
 In 1923 in Sweden he worked with Hans von Euler-Chelpin, who was awarded with the Nobel Prize in Chemistry in 1929.
 Back in Finland he became lecturer at the University of Helsinki in 1924, known for his lectures on chemistry of life.
 He worked in the laboratory of the Butter Export Association, which became a laboratory of the university.
 In 1930 the Institute for Biochemistry was founded and Virtanen stayed there until his death in 1973.
 He became professor of biochemistry at the Helsinki University of Technology in 1931 and at the University of Helsinki in 1939.